 Have you found yourself rapidly accumulating Gmail accounts?
-Between work, school, and any personal or spam accounts you may have created, it's completely reasonable to have three (or more) Google accounts that need to be checked regularly.
+Between work, school, and any personal accounts you may have created, it's completely reasonable to have three (or more) Google accounts that need to be checked regularly.

 More Gmail guides

 It can be annoying (not to mention time-consuming) to log in and out of each of your accounts every time you want to use it.
 Luckily, Google makes it easy to log in to multiple Gmail accounts at once and quickly switch between them on your phone and computer.
 Here’s how to make use of Google’s multiple sign-in feature.

 You can log into two Gmail accounts on one computer.
 Here's what to do.

 Step 2: If you’re already signed in to your first account, you can skip down to the next section.
 If not, in the upper-right corner of the screen, press the blue Sign In button.

 Step 3: You can either choose an account you’ve previously logged in with and reenter the password or enter all the relevant information for another account.